Before Your Island Hopping Tour of Croatia

 How do I meet my airport transfer?
 Please look for someone holding a sign with your Surname on it (lead customer’s surname) and/or ‘Discover Croatia’.
 The emergency contact number for your transfer will be on your documents, please put this number in your phone or print out the documents before you go so that you know who to call if you can’t find your driver.
 Please do give them a chance to find you by calling them if you can’t see them at the exit to your flight.
 Not all transfers are private transfers, some airport transfers may be shared transfers.

-Please immediately let the emergency contact for the transfer know if your flight details change from those on your documents so they can notify your driver.
+Please immediately let the emergency contact for the transfer know by text or phone call (details are on your Voucher) if your flight details change from those on your documents so they can notify your driver.

-What about my hotel transfers?
+What about my hotel / port transfers?
 Your driver will pick you up at the appointed time from your hotel.
 The time will be in your Welcome Letter / Itinerary.
 Please be ready and waiting in reception with your luggage.
-Not all transfers are private transfers, especially in Hvar and Korcula as often there is a shuttle bus.
+Not all transfers are private transfers, especially in Hvar and Korcula as often there is a shuttle bus from the hotel meeting each ferry.
+Sometimes the transfer will just take your luggage and you can walk to your hotel or to the port.
+The hotel porterage staff will let you know how to get there.

 Dietary preferences – please let us know at least 60 days in advance!